ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_12.md

 ---

 ## The Three Levels of Metrics
-1. **North Star Metric (NSM)** — The single measure that best captures long-term value creation.
-   *Example*: Spotify’s “Time spent listening.”
-2. **KPI Trees** — Break down NSM into supporting metrics for each department.
-3. **Operational Metrics** — The daily/weekly indicators that drive action at the front lines.
+Metrics operate at three levels: the North Star Metric (NSM), a single measure capturing long-term value creation (e.g., Spotify’s “Time spent listening”); KPI Trees that break down the NSM into supporting metrics for each department; and operational metrics, the daily/weekly indicators driving front-line action.

 ### KPI Tree — Visual
 ```mermaid